analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 \end{equation}
 $$

-## Reinforcement Learning as a MDP
+## Reinforcement Learning as an MDP

 The states $$\mathcal{S}$$, in practice, can only be estimated, stockastically, up to a measurement error: